 Though with the inclusion of SSHs, the sanctioned bed strength increased by 116, 92 and 100 per cent in Balurghat DH, Suri DH and Jhargram DH respectively, the increase in utilisation of beds was only by 58 per cent in Balurghat and 74 per cent in Suri.
 Jhargram DH, however, registered a growth of 91 per cent in utilization of beds.
-Beds and bed mattresses, were, however, found wrecked and lying dumped in the SSH buildings.
+Beds and bed mattresses, were, however, super specialty services.